MorvanZhou/tutorials/Reinforcement_learning_TUT/README.md

 # Reinforcement Learning Methods and Tutorials

-In these tutorials for reinforcement learning, it covers from the basic RL algorithms to advanced algorithms developed recent years.
+In these tutorials for Reinforcement Learning, it covers from the basic RL algorithms to advanced algorithms developed recent years.

 **If you speak Chinese, visit [莫烦 Python](https://morvanzhou.github.io/tutorials/) or my [Youtube channel](https://www.youtube.com/channel/UCdyjiB5H8Pu7aDTNVXTTpcg) for more.**